Sandy, Bedfordshire: Geography

+Civil parish

+In addition to the town of Sandy and the conjoined suburban area of Girtford, the parish includes the hamlets of Beeston and Seddington, both alongside the A1 to the south, as well as Stratford near the railway line to the southeast.

 Transport

 Road

-Sandy is situated on the A1 which hugs the western edge of the town.
-The A603 leads west towards Bedford; the B1042 leads east towards Potton and Cambridge.
+The A1 London - Edinburgh road hugs the western edge of the town and meets the A603 and B1042 roads at a roundabout (former traffic lights before the late 1970s).
+The A603 leads west towards Bedford; the B1042 (former A603) passes through the town centre and heads east towards Potton and Cambridge.

+The former route of the A1 did not go through the centre of Sandy but passed through Girtford on the west side of the town, crossing the Ivel at Girtford Bridge.
 The A1 bypass was one of the earlier 1950s improvements on the Great North Road.
 The bypass required a new bridge over the River Ivel, built by Dorman Long.
-The roundabout (former traffic lights before the late 1970s) is with the A603 for Bedford, to the west and the B1042 into Sandy itself and on to Potton and Cambridge.
-The former A603, to the east is now the B1042.
-The former north–south route through the town was over Girtford Bridge, to the west of the current route, and now the A603.
-There were three separate bypass schemes – the Improvement from Sandy to the junction with A428 (Tempsford and Tempsford Bridge Diversions, began December 1957, finished around 1960), Provision of second carriageway (widening) through Girtford (began 2 January 1961, finished around October 1962), and Biggleswade by-pass to Girtford (Girtford Diversion, which opened on 6 August 1961 which included pulverised fuel ash as an embankment infill material).
+There were three separate bypass schemes – the improvement from Sandy to the junction with A428 (Tempsford and Tempsford Bridge Diversions, began December 1957 and finished around 1960); provision of second carriageway (widening) through Girtford (began 2 January 1961, finished around October 1962); and Biggleswade by-pass to Girtford (Girtford Diversion, which opened on 6 August 1961 which included pulverised fuel ash as an embankment infill material).
 The Girtford Underpass was built in the early 1990s by Kimbell Construction, at the former Varsity Line railway bridge.

+South of the Sandy roundabout the A1 still follows its historic route through the hamlets of Beeston and Seddington, both in the parish of Sandy.
+Proposals have been put forward at various times for a bypass, but none have come to fruition.